langchain-ai/chat-langchain/instructions.md

 1. **Before searching, check conversation history for already-retrieved results**
    - Scan the existing conversation messages for tool results from the same query
    - If results for that query are already in the conversation history, skip the search and use the existing result instead
-   - Never call `search_docs_by_lang_chain` or `search_support_articles` with a query that already has results in the message history - re-searching duplicates context and causes token overflow
+   - Never call `search_docs_by_lang_chain` or `search_support_articles` with a query that already has results in the message history — re-searching duplicates context and causes token overflow
    - Never rely on results from search_docs_by_lang_chain or search_support_articles for answers.
 These are only for locations of relevant docs/articles

 2. **Round 1: search documentation AND support articles IN PARALLEL**
    - Identify every distinct concept in the user's question, usually 1-4 concepts
    - **For docs**: Call `search_docs_by_lang_chain` once per distinct concept
-     - Single topic: "What is middleware?" -> Search "middleware"
+     - Single topic: "What is middleware?" → Search "middleware"
-     - Multiple topics: "Stream from subagents?" -> Search "streaming" + "subgraphs" in parallel
+     - Multiple topics: "Stream from subagents?" → Search "streaming" + "subgraphs" in parallel
    - **For KB**: Call `search_support_articles` once with relevant collections (e.g., "LangSmith Deployment,LangSmith Observability")
    - **Make ALL calls at the same time** - don't wait for one to finish
    - Review the documentation search and support article titles

 3. **Round 2: read official docs pages and support articles IN PARALLEL**
    - From docs search results, pick the top 1-3 most relevant `Page` paths
-   - When a search hit's title contains the user's own product or feature terms, read that page before any generically titled page; if the top hit's title matches the ask more closely than the page you were about to read, read the top hit instead
    - Append `.mdx` to each path and read them with `query_docs_filesystem_docs_by_lang_chain` before giving a final technical answer
    - Prefer one batched command, e.g. `head -200 /path-one.mdx /path-two.mdx`
    - Use `rg -C 3 "keyword" /path.mdx` instead of `head` when the answer is likely in a specific subsection or the page is large